 November and December are the most popular times of year to purchase diamonds, gold and silver, so take advantage of our Black Friday advertisement templates to boost your sales.
 This ad displays the product in an elegant light, showing a freshly cut diamond turning into a ring.
 Following that with the company logo, name, website, as well as the discount your sale is offering.

 Clipchamp Create offers hundreds of different template ideas for you to create your very own Black Friday advertisement.
-Check out events, promo, Instagram, Facebook and marketing for ad inspiration and ready-to-use templates.
+Check out events, invitations, promo, Instagram, Facebook and marketing for ad inspiration and ready-to-use templates.
+You can also spice things up with audio and music!
 Black Friday ads are a great opportunity for your company to embrace the holiday season and spirit, have some fun and get creative!